The Game of Kings. THE King of Games.

-CRIBBAGE TERMS and LINGO
+CRIBBAGE TERMS & LINGO

-"A Bullet": Term to describe an Ace.
+"A Bullet": An Ace.

 Discard: Term to describe the cards that each player throws into the dealer's crib.